disclosure: we were offered accommodation and meals in exchange for an honest review

-Halfway through our lovely afternoon tea I got a little surprise, and rather tasty it was too.
+Halfway through our lovely afternoon tea, I got a little surprise, and rather tasty it was too.
 A lovely little touch I thought.

 The mix of scones went down well with all of us, are you a cream and then jam or a jam and then cream sort of person?

-Everything really did taste devine and a stroll around the grounds afterwards was a great way to walk off our little treats.
+Everything really did taste divine and a stroll around the grounds afterwards was a great way to walk off our little treats.
 You could enjoy a game of croquet, tennis, or enjoy the outdoor pool in warmer weather.